 7 subject matter experts (sighted and BPS) and 8 novice designers (BPS only) participated in this study.
 From the 8 BPS participants, 4 were allocated to a TinkerProp condition, and the other 4 participants were assigned to a Control group.

 - Meeting remotely with the researcher to discuss study ideas via online call using a free conversation application called Microsoft Teams.

-- Sharing with us your prop design related experience.
-You need to be a novice or beginner designer or artist with little or no prior experience in prop making, art and/or design, and making.
+All participants needed to be a novice or beginner designers or artists with little or no prior experience in prop making.